 La Voz was created by a handful of young families in the late 1970s.
 Because the law dictated that a cooperative must be a minimum of 25 people, each farmer also registered his wife, to meet the quota.
 They were determined to improve their quality of life, and life in their town, and they began embracing organic principles.
 La Voz became certified Organic in 1993, and today has at least 161 members, 61 of whom are women.
 (That the 61 women in their own land is a rarity in Guatemala.)

-The Guatemalan highlands produce some of the best and most distinctively flavored coffees in the world.
-La Voz's Arabica trees are cultivated under a rich shade tree canopy that includes many trees native to the region.
-This canopy provides a home to a diversity of migratory bird species.
+Guatemalan's Western Highlands produce some of the most distinctively flavored coffees in the world.
+La Voz's Arabica trees are cultivated in rich, volcanic soil under a diverse canopy of shade trees.
+A variety of of native species, the trees are home to a wealth of migratory bird species.

 La Voz members produce coffee on small plots (1 to 2 hectares each) that are individually owned and maintained.
 Ripened coffee is harvested by family members and other co-op associates.
 Sacks of coffee cherries are manually carried to the communal wet processing mill where La Voz's management oversees de-pulping, fermentation and patio drying.
 Several years ago, it tiled its fermentation tanks, which notably improved cup quality.